Difference Between Because and As

 While As describes how that happened, it represents a reason, not a cause.
 As is used as a preposition, conjunction, and adverb.
 We shall observe the examples soon.

-These two words are often used interchangeably by most people and even learners.
+These two words are used interchangeably by most people and even learners.
 But to say, Because has an independent meaning, and we shall look into it carefully.

 Comparison Table